total-typescript/total-typescript-book/src/045-as-satisfies-and-ts-expect-error/workshop.md

 Investigate why the errors are happening.
 Then,see if you can fix them by using `satisfies` on the value instead of `:` on the variable.

 https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-9.html#the-satisfies-operator

+### 146.5 - `keyof typeof` and the `satisfies` keyword

+In `configurations`, we've added a key to `staging` that we don't want to be there - but we're not getting a type error on it.

+See if you can find a way to annotate `configurations` so that we get an error on `staging.notAllowed`, but that also doesn't break the `Environment` type.

+### 147 - Satisfies vs `as` vs Variable Annotations

+There are three annotations in this file.
+The first is using 'as'.
+The second uses a variable annotation.
+The third uses `satisfies`.

+But actually, each annotation is incorrect!
+The `as` is too unsafe, and the other two have type errors.

+Refactor them to make the type errors go away.
+At the end, one of them should use `satisfies`, one should use `as`, and one should use a variable annotation (`:`).

+### 148 - `satisfies` and `as const`

+We're expecting `routes['/']['component']` to be a literal string of `Home`, and `routes['/about']['component']` to be the literal string of `About`.
+But they're not working.

+We're also expecting an error when we specify an incorrect property on `routes`.
+In this case, `search`.

+Remember what we learned about `as const`, and see if you can combine it with `satisfies`.

+Also - consider why this wouldn't work if we used a `:` annotation.